umputun/remark42/README.md

 - User can vote for the comment multiple times but only to change his/her vote.
 Double-voting not allowed.
 - User can edit comments in 5 mins window after creation.
 - User ID prefixed by oauth provider name in order to avoid collisions and potential abuse.
+- All avatars cached locally in order to prevent rate limiters from google/github/facebook.